SailfishOS:Chum icon

 Before installing the package

 There is nothing to do if you haven't customized /etc/hosts.
-But if you want to preserve its content please move/copy it to /etc/hosts.head before installing this package.
-If /etc/hosts.head does not exist yet it will be created with sane default values, and from then on it will be used as the top of /etc/hosts unaltered.
+But if you want to use its content as the head of the new hosts file, move/copy it to /etc/hosts.head before installing.

 It is, however, not a good idea to put to-be-blocked domains in /etc/hosts.head.
 Please use the blacklist feature for that (if you think these domains haven't been covered by one of the available blocklists already).

-If you uninstall hosts-block /etc/hosts.head will become your regular hosts file again.
+If you uninstall hosts-block /etc/hosts.head (or the repo default) will become your regular hosts file again.

 Source